-What can this quarantine time teach us about minimalism?
-Here’s what I’ve learned about the bare necessities of life during the pandemic.
+What can these times of quarantine teach us about minimalism?
+Here’s what I’ve learned about the bare necessities during the pandemic.

-If this isn’t the perfect time to embrace minimalism, then I don’t know when is.
+If this isn’t the perfect time to embrace minimalism, then I don’t know what is.

 We’re home a lot now.
 And we’re confronted with piles of clutter and the realisation that the one place that’s supposed to provide sanctuary only offers overwhelm and a long to-do list.

 We’re not going out as often.
-Events, get-togethers and conferences across the world have been cancelled.
-And it’s left us thinking: did we really want to go anyways?
+At work, meetings and conferences across the world have been cancelled.
+And it’s left us thinking: were they really that productive anyways?

-This pandemic has freed up hours of time we’d once spend stuck in traffic, attending meetings or running semi-important errands.
+This pandemic has freed up hours we’d once spend stuck in traffic, attending meetings or running semi-important errands.

-These hours now stretch out before us and, judging from social media, many people don’t know what to do with them.
-Unleashed from the chains of the school bell or the 9 to 5, instead of giddy freedom many people are finding only boredom.
+The hours now stretch out before us and, judging from social media, many people don’t know what to do with them.
+Unleashed from the chains of the school bell or the 9 to 5 time clock, instead of giddy freedom many people are finding only boredom.

 Many others, however, are rediscovering some long-lost loves.

 Old hobbies are emerging from dusty shoe boxes.
 Cakes are baked across Instagram Stories.
 Goodreads reading challenges are at last being met – even without the help of easy YA novels to boost the count.

 These times of uncertainty have left many people re-evaluating what’s really important in their lives.